LucasWaelti/kalibr-wiki/Camera-IMU-calibration.md

 * **--bag filename.bag**<br>
     ROS bag containing the image and IMU data<br>
 * **--cam camchain.yaml**<br>
     intrinsic and extrinsic calibration parameters of the camera system.
-The output of the multiple-camera-calibration tool can be used directly here. (see [YAML formats](yaml-formats))<br>
+The output of the multiple-camera-calibration tool can be used here. (see [YAML formats](yaml-formats))<br>
 * **--imu imu.yaml**<br>
     contains the IMU statistics and the IMU's topic (see [YAML formats](yaml-formats))<br>
 * **--target target.yaml**<br>